 If you are collecting your child during the school day please inform the class teacher in advance, and report to the office, before collecting them from the classroom, to sign them out, and again when they return to school.

 Collections: If someone else is collecting your child from school at the end of the day please inform the class teacher or the school office.
 Please complete the collection arrangements form to ensure that we have up to date information on who can collect your children.
-Please update these annually in the school office if required.
+Please update these annually in the school office.
 Could all children be collected from school at the end of the day promptly please – staff have many other commitments after school.
 Thank you for your co-operation.

 If you can help in any way in the classrooms please see your child’s class teacher.
 Our policy is that parents do not help in the same class as their child - willing parents are warmly welcomed in other classes!
 However please remember, parents or grandparents are invited to hear children read in their child’s class in Year 1 and Year 2 any morning from 8.45 a.m.- 9.10 a.m.

 Could you let the office know if there are any changes to your contact details.

 We would like to invite you to a brief meeting when your child’s teachers will discuss what is expected of the children this year and how you can help.

 Year 2 – Thursday 12th September at 2.30 p.m. in Woodpecker class (Mrs Holden’s/Mrs Warren’s)